ssharpalla2002/ShikshaGPT/readme.md

 # Usage
 The application can be initiated locally using the provided start.sh script or within a Docker container using the Dockerfile.

-# Future Scope
-As I developed this model in the span of one week.
-I would not dare say that it is perfect as still there are multiple changes and upgrades that can be implemented.
-The speed of response generation is a factor.
-Then we can work upon the efficiency of the answers as couple of times I have received incorrect or out of context answers for some question which required multiple runs.

-# Conclusion
-The customized chat bot successfully addresses the test requirements, providing a comprehensive solution for science-related questions.
-The project demonstrates effective use of the Openfabric PySDK, integrates a custom model, handles errors, and manages state and output storage efficiently.

 # Important links:
 Docs of openfabric_pysdk - https://docs.openfabric.ai/developer-tools/index/